 I think we all know consciously that food is fuel, and the primary purpose of eating is to give our body the energy it needs to survive.
-But in our culture, food is so much more than that; we eat to celebrate, we eat to console ourselves, we eat when we’re bored or angry.
+But in our culture, food is so much more than that; we eat to celebrate, we eat to block out pain or grief, we eat when we’re bored or angry.
 We reward ourselves for accomplishments with sweet treats – even when the accomplishment is giving up sugar for a month!
 Does that make any sense at all?

-But emotional eating can also come from good emotions – especially with the tendency to mark happy occasions with special food and drinks.
+But emotional eating can also be a result Think about it – how many happy occasions include special food and beverages?
 When you get a promotion, you might go out for dinner and drinks with colleagues.
 A birthday celebration doesn’t seem complete without cake and ice cream.
 Children are rewarded with treats for good behavior.

 We’ve been using food in these ways for so long that our bodies are trained to respond with cravings when faced with these emotional triggers.
 And that can lead to a cycle that’s incredibly difficult to break.